top of page

 Are Skunks Winter Hibernators?

-Skunks Don't Truly Hibernate In The Conventional Way
+Do Skunks Hibernate?
+They Don't In The Conventional Way

-Throughout the winter months skunks go into a phase called "torpor."
-In this state, skunks lower their metabolic rate and body temperature, and their overall activity drops markedly.
+Throughout the winter months, skunks go into a phase called “torpor.”
+Skunks lower their metabolic rate and body temperature in this state, and their overall activity drops markedly.
 They primarily stay in their dens during this period, particularly when faced with intense cold or heavy snow.
-Nonetheless, during milder intervals in the winter, especially in their breeding season around February and March, they might venture out of their dens.
+Nonetheless, during milder intervals in the winter, especially in their breeding season around February and March, skunks exit out of their dens.
+This leads to the common question: do skunks hibernate in the winter?
+The answer is no; skunks do not hibernate but become less active and may enter intermittent states of torpor.

 Do Skunks Hibernate in the Winter